 In progress.
 The investiture remarks have set a clear tone and direction for the college.
 The Presidential "white paper" has laid out the framework for long range planning.
-The status report, COM-FSM Quality, Sustainability, and Success: A Framework for Planning and Action - Status Report, provided an assessment of our progress and remaining work.
+The status report, COM-FSM Quality, Sustainability, and Success: A Framework for Planning and Action - Status Report, provides an assessment of our progress and remaining work.

-In its May meeting, the Board endorsed the college's Strategic Plan 2013-2017 and revised the college's vision and mission statements.
-The revised mission statement will be implemented following accreditation procedures for substantive change.
+In May 2013, the college's Strategic Plan 2013-2017 which included revised vision and mission statements was approved and is being implemented.
+A revised mission statement was also approved, but requires sanction by the accrediting commission before implementation.
 Work is in progress to track progress of the plan.

-5. Build and maintain a cohesive and highly functional senior administrative team, delegate responsibility appropriately and hold individuals accountable;
+Build and maintain a cohesive and highly functional senior administrative team, delegate responsibility appropriately and hold individuals accountable; In progress.

-In progress.
 The president continues to meet with members of the administrative team both individually and collectively as cabinet.
 The cabinet meets bi-weekly to consider a wide range of agenda items regarding the entire spectrum of the college.
 The president has also articulated his expectations to members of the cabinet, and continues to emphasize important characteristics of leadership on a daily basis.
 Professional development and training activities designed to improve performance will be identified and inform goal setting and performance reviews.